-Following Commission guidelines, any new development would need to be sited to reduce visibility from KVAs.
-The sites on the subject parcel and adjacent parcel that would be least visible for new development is behind existing the development as viewed from KVAs to the south.
+Following SMA standards, any new development would need to be sited to reduce visibility from KVAs.
+The sites on the subject parcel and adjacent parcel that would be least visible for new development are behind existing development as viewed from KVAs to the south.
 There would be no cumulative effect from KVAs in the foreground because the potential buildings would be clustered together with other development and a traveler along Old Hwy 8 would only encounter one of the two developed sites at a time because of the quarter mile distance between them.
 From KVAs further away, such as I-84 or the Historic Columbia River Highway, the two clusters of buildings would be seen in the same viewshed, but the accessory structures would be clustered together with other buildings and appear to be part of the existing scattered rural residential development.

-The design guidelines for the Pastoral Landscape Setting within the SMA recommend that development retain the overall appearance of an agricultural landscape.
+The design guidelines for the Pastoral Landscape Setting within the SMA require that development retain the overall appearance of an agricultural landscape.
 According to this guideline, if new accessory buildings were built to support the agricultural use of the parcel, and if it they were designed a similar manner to the proposed dwelling, the development would be consistent with the guidelines of the landscape setting.
-By using existing topography and vegetation to screen the development from view, a design that fits with the landscape setting, and exterior materials that are dark, earth-toned, and low- or nonreflective, and by locating structures behind existing development when possible, there would be no significant increase in visibility of the potential new development.
+By using existing development and vegetation to screen the development from view, a design that fits with the landscape setting, and exterior materials that are dark, earth-toned, and low- or non-reflective, there would be no significant increase in visibility of the potential new development.